-Do I have Tinnitus?
+Do I Have Tinnitus?

-1. Does your tinnitus interfere with your sleep?
+1. Does tinnitus interfere with my sleep?

-3. Does your tinnitus make you feel irritable?
+3. Does tinnitus make me irritable?

 4. Does tinnitus make it hard for me to relax?